Rei-SwitchBot/faq/en-us/Meter Series.md

 Regarding this issue, could you please check the following points?
 1. Remove the batteries from the Meter Pro and wait for about one minute.
 2. Power the Meter Pro back on.

+---
+### Troubleshooting SwitchBot Meter Doesn't Appear in Alexa App

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please make sure that a hubduct is installed near the Meter.
+2. In the SwitchBot app, go to Meter, scroll down on the graph screen, and press the "Store data to cloud" button to connect the device to the cloud.
+If you don't see the button, delete and re-add the device.
+3. Relink with Amazon Alexa.